olive-robotics/olv_module_descriptions/README.md

 # Olive Components Description

-This package contains ros-related information about individual olive components such as olive SERVO, olive IMU, olive CAMERA.
+This package contains ROS-related information about individual olive components such as olive SERVO, olive IMU, olive CAMERA.

 It has .urdf definitions, meshes, collision info etc.